Submissions

 Add a discussion in the cover letter to notify the editor that you have re-submitted.

 The peer review process will be repeated.
-You may receive additional feedback for revisions to make.
-Once these are completed and accepted, you will move forward to the next stage.
+You may receive additional feedback on revisions to make.
+Once these are completed and accepted, you will move to the next stage.

 Responding to a Copyediting Request